shinji-takahashi/data-science-salary-analysis/README.md

 ## Dataset

 * Data Science Salaries 2023 (Kaggle)
-* ~3,000 observations
+* 3,755 observations (3,004 in the training dataset)

 ---

 ## Objectives

 * Identify key drivers of salary
-* Examine the impact of remote work
 * Analyze global salary differences
+* Examine the impact of remote work on wage inequality

 ---